 Something I’ve learned from having these items break is that far too often we’re so ready to discard or get rid of a product that has shown some wear and tear, even though it can be fixed and end up as good as new.
 We aren’t content with what we have, we want more.

 It’s easy to fall prey to the lure of the shiny and new, but more often than not we just don’t need it.
-If we buy quality items in the first place, maintain them and fix them when they break, we will save a ton of money in the long run.
 Even if you do end up buying something new, maintaining and fixing your items will mean that you can sell them for more when the time to upgrade does come.

 What are your thoughts?
 Have you recently decided against trying to fix something because you wanted something shiny and new?
 Did you fix the item to keep, or at least so you could sell it for more – and help to pay for the new item?